deltabeard/Haiyajan/README.md

 ## License
 Copyright (C) 2020 Mahyar Koshkouei, et al.

-Haiyajan is free software release under the **GPLv3**; see the LICENSE file for copying conditions.
+Haiyajan is free software released under the **GNU Affero General Public License Version 3 (AGPL v3)**; see the LICENSE file for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 # Development